4.9 out of 5 49,130 reviews

 It’s fair to say that motorists are still worried about so-called ‘range anxiety’, but huge strides are being made when it comes to how far an EV can travel on a single charge.

-You’ve got cars like the Volkswagen ID.7 and the updated Tesla Model 3 now capable of journeying up to around 430 miles between charges while more affordable family cars like the Peugeot E-3008 have a huge 435-mile maximum range.
+You’ve got cars like the BMW iX3 and the Volvo EX60 now capable of journeying up to around 500 miles between charges while more affordable family cars like the Peugeot E-5008 have a huge 413-mile maximum range.

 That’s more than enough for most people, particularly when you consider that the average car in the UK travels around 20 miles per day.
 Even the very cheapest EVs can now travel around 140 miles before needing a trip to the plug.

-There are now more than 70,000 EV charge points in the UK - a 41% increase compared with September 2023, which illustrates the major investment into the charging infrastructure.
-There are also now far more EV charging stations than there are petrol stations in the UK!
-And the UK is also on track to reach 100,000 public charge points by summer 2025.
+There are now more than 116,000 EV charge points in the UK, as of Jan 2026, which illustrates the major investment into the charging infrastructure.
+In fact, there are also now far more EV charging stations than there are petrol stations in the UK! (there are around 60,000 petrol and diesel pumps in operation around the UK).

 It gets really interesting when you look at how those EV charging stations are actually used.
 You might expect to see a much higher reliance on public charge points now compared with before, as the number of stations increase in line with the number of EVs on the roads.
 But that’s not actually happening, as EV motorists instead seem to rely on home charging.